-First Year of the Agreement - Effective the pay period that includes September 1, 2004, the City will adjust the monthly base salary for members of the Association represented by the Police Officer benchmark by the median fair wage increase, utilizing the "traditional" total compensation calculation, less 3%.
-This results in an adjustment of 4.5% for the first year.
-Classifications represented by the Sergeant benchmark will receive a 3.45% adjustment for the first year.
+First Year of the Agreement - Effective the pay period that includes September 1, 2007, the City will adjust the monthly base salary for members of the Association represented by the Police Officer benchmark by the median fair wage increase, utilizing the "traditional" total compensation calculation.
+This results in an adjustment of 4.86% for the first year.
+Classifications represented by the Sergeant benchmark will receive a 3.32% adjustment for the first year.
+Effective the payperiod which includes September 1, 2007, the City will revise the Basic Salary Schedule to reflect salary ranges with seven steps.
+Represented employees will be eligible for a merit increase to step 6 on their regularly scheduled anniversary/evaluation date.